nicodoggie/bastion-falls/content/organizations/hags-of-hama.md

 _The Hags of Hama_ are a coven of magically-gifted women who resided in the historical [Town of Hama](@/locations/town-of-hama.md).
 Founded by the legendary [Hama](@/characters/Hama.md), the group became the defenders of [Raibon Island](@/locations/raibon-island.md) from foreign interlopers, and the rest of the world of [Thera](@/locations/thera.md) from interplanar ones.

-The existence of the Hags of Hama stretches back to [Kalassarian](@/organizations/kalassarian-empire.md) times, about two decades before the [Fall of the Western Empire](@/events/fall-of-the-western-kalassarian-empire.md), but some of their rituals and traditions extend to even before the Kalassarians dubbed what is presently Raibon Island *Mauricia*.
-Those traditions rooted from the Estregan [Hausi](@/ethnicities/hausi.md) sea peoples who had populated the islands, who venerated the *White Witches of Tichom*.
+The existence of the Hags of Hama stretches back to pre-[Kalassarian](@/organizations/kalassarian-empire.md) times, but rose to prominence in the terrtories that would become the [Apgarian Confederacy](@/locations/apgar.md) two decades before the [Fall of the Western Empire](@/events/fall-of-the-western-kalassarian-empire.md).
+Many of their rituals and traditions extend to even before the Kalassarians dubbed what is presently Raibon Island as *Mauricia*.
+Those traditions rooted from the Estregan [Hausi](@/ethnicities/hausi.md) sea peoples who had populated the islands.
+These aboriginal tribes venerated the *White Witches of Tichom*.
 Tichom was their name for Raibon, which meant "Largest Piece Beyond the Edge" in the old Estregan dialect they spoke.
 The name "White Witches" is how the Hags referred to themselves within the group, and the term is also used to refer to them among the locals of [L'Illes Apgarie](@/locations/l-illes-apgarie.md).

 # History